sotrh/learn-wgpu/docs/showcase/pong/README.md

 I'll highlight a few of these:

-- rand: If you want to use rand on the web, you need to include getrandom directly and enable it's `js` feature.
+- rand: If you want to use rand on the web, you need to include getrandom directly and enable its `js` feature.
 - rodio: I had to disable all of the features for the WASM build, and then enabled them separately.
 The `mp3` feature specifically wasn't working for me.
-There might have been a work around, but since I'm not using mp3 in this example I just elected to only use wav.
+There might have been a workaround, but since I'm not using mp3 in this example I just elected to only use wav.
 - instant: This crate is basically just a wrapper around `std::time::Instant`.
-In a normal build it's just a type alias.
-In web builds it uses the browsers time functions.
+In a normal build, it's just a type alias.
+In web builds it uses the browser's time functions.
-- cfg-if: This is a convient crate for making platform specific code less horrible to write.
+- cfg-if: This is a convenient crate for making platform-specific code less horrible to write.
 - env_logger and console_log: env_logger doesn't work on web assembly so we need to use a different logger. console_log is the one used in the web assembly tutorials, so I went with that one.
 - wasm-bindgen: This crate is the glue that makes Rust code work on the web.
 If you are building using the wasm-bindgen command you need to make sure that the command version of wasm-bindgen matches the version in Cargo.toml **exactly** otherwise you'll have problems.
-If you use wasm-pack it will download the appopriate wasm-bindgen binary to use for your crate.
+If you use wasm-pack it will download the appropriate wasm-bindgen binary to use for your crate.
-- web-sys: This is has functions and types that allow you to use different methods available in js such as "getElementById()".
+- web-sys: This has functions and types that allow you to use different methods available in js such as "getElementById()".

-Now that that's out of the way lets talk about some code.
-First we need to create a function that will start our event loop.
+Now that that's out of the way let's talk about some code.
+First, we need to create a function that will start our event loop.

 ```rust
 #[cfg(target_arch="wasm32")]